 Like with many different treatments for many different health conditions, antibiotic therapy works differently for different people.
-However, it is a common treatment for adult acne that does help to clear most people’s acne.
+However, it’s a common treatment for adult acne that does help to clear most people's skin.
 It may be a case of trial and error for you, but used alongside skincare designed for non-conformist skin it could be the answer your skin needs.

-If you’re pregnant or breastfeeding, your doctor may prescribe a different antibiotic for your skin.
+If you're pregnant or breastfeeding, your doctor may prescribe a different antibiotic for your skin.
 Erythromycin is considered a safer option for pregnant or breastfeeding women than tetracyclines, although it may be best to avoid any such medication and see if your skin settles after pregnancy and breastfeeding.

 Yes, in most cases.
 If you're prescribed oral antibiotics and / or topical antibiotics for your acne, you will need to use them for around six weeks to see if they're going to work for you.

 If your acne is caused by something other than an overgrowth of skin bacteria, such as hormonal reasons, a food intolerance or an acidic diet then they may not work for you.
 Your doctor or skin specialist will be able to give you more information.

-Your doctor will give you full instructions for using your topical or oral antibiotics.
+Your doctor will give you full instructions for using your topical or oral antibiotics for hormonal acne.
 To maximise their benefit, use or take them as instructed, for the time frame suggested by your doctor.